akki697222/prime-docs/sytstem/user.md

 Get data for a specific user.

 ### Parameters
-1. uid: number ID of the user to retrieve.
+1. uid: `number` ID of the user to retrieve.

 ### Returns
-1. table: User data
+1. `table`: User data

 or

-1. nil: If the user does not exist
+1. `nil`: If the user does not exist